 Each institution has adequate faculty resources and infrastructure in place to offer the DNP at no additional cost to the state.
 But the institutions believe that in these economically challenging times, the state would be best served through a partnership between the two programs.
-This partnership would use distance learning technologies and maximize efficiencies through toincuse or faculty, classes.
-Iibraries and clinical sites.
+This partnership would use distance learning technologies and maximize efficiencies through loint use of faculty, classes. libraries and clinical sites.
 Qualified faculty from both program sites will serve on committees such as practice experiences and research projects.
 The institutions believe that significant synergies can be achieved by sharing resources, and these synergies will help ensure that the maximum number of students will be served in the most efficient way possible.